-Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis; STS criteria 76.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a guarterly basis.
-Article 22.5. [...]
-The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing prior to notification under Article 27(1) upon request. [...]
-Yes Article 43.3(b): requirements under 22.5 must be met "as of the time of notification".
-Verified?
-PCS Comment Reporting under Securitisation Regulation Page 555 (b).
+- 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis;

+- 76. The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (a) information on the underlying exposures on a quarterly basis,

+Base Prospectus - Reporting under Securitisation Regulation Page 555 (b).

 All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.

 PCS notes the existence of a covenant to provide all the Article 7 information in the Prospectus.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 7.1.
 The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (b) all underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; STS criteria 77.
-All underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; Article 22.5. [...]
-The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1). [...]
-Article 43.3(b): requirements under 22.5 must be met "as of the time of notification".
-Yes See Article 43.4: For the purposes of point (b) of paragraph 3, the following shall apply: [...] (c) in Article 22(5) [...] 'before pricing at least in draft or initial form' shall be deemed to read 'prior to notification under Article 27(1)' Verified?
-PCS Comment Base Prospectus - Page 554-555 - Documents available.
+All underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; Verified?
+Yes PCS Comment Base Prospectus - Page 554-555 - Documents available.
 Page 556 item (b).
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines